Pictured: First photo of recovering ex-champ Adonis Stevenson released

 Sisi God, the girlfriend of Adonis Stevenson, has released the first image of the recovering former WBC light-heavyweight champion.

-Since awakening, Stevenson has learned speech and is able to walk aided.
+Since awakening, Stevenson has learned speech and can walk aided.
 God’s photo shows the former boxer looking content as he continues to battle back.

 Fears for the worst were apparent in the immediate aftermath.
-But the fighter that he is, Stevenson is refusing to let his condition get the better of him.
+But the fighter he is, Stevenson, refuses to let his condition get the better of him.

-Stevenson is now home with God and their young child as he seeks to get back to as much of his previous state as he can.
+Stevenson is now home with God and their young child as he seeks to get back to as much of his previous state as possible.

 Suffering a considerably serious injury, Stevenson still faces a long road ahead.